 The world is facing an acute water crisis, and India isn’t far behind.
 According to experts, 21 cities in India will run out of water by 2020.
 The city of Chennai, whose reservoirs have run completely dry, is struggling to provide this basic necessity to its citizens.

 Complete and unlimited access to clean water right now is a rare privilege that we shouldn’t take for granted.
 On an average, a person wastes approximately 0-45 litres of water a day, or 30% of the standard water requirement per person in a day.
-However, there are several measures we can all take to minimise wastage and do our bit to prevent Day Zero (the day when the taps will run dry and we’ll run out of water).
+However spreading slogans on water conservation isn't enough,we need to take several measures to minimise wastage and do our bit to prevent Day Zero (the day when the taps will run dry and we’ll run out of water).

 If you’re guilty of taking long showers and leaving the tap on while you’re brushing, now’s a good time for some redemption.
 All you need to do is make some minor changes in your lifestyle and be mindful of the amount of water you use for tasks that require much less.
 Listed below are some easy ways to conserve water.